orosro/didomi-challenge/README.md

 ### Scaffold app

 This app used [degit](https://github.com/Rich-Harris/degit) and a SPA [Vite template](https://github.com/bartstc/vite-ts-react-template) using the command `npx degit bartstc/vite-ts-react-template <folder>`
+You can find more templates on the [vite awesome repo](https://github.com/vitejs/awesome-vite#templates)

 ## Basic commands